-In contrast to previous work [3] [20] [17], we explicitly incorporate information from multiple scales up front.
-We first segment the image and point cloud on multiple scales.
-Feature vectors of the low-level segments are augmented by features from corresponding higher-level segments.
-This differs from [3], which uses localized features computed on a single scale only.
+In this paper, we propose an algorithm for semantic parsing of the environment using information from multiple sensing modalities, namely images and 3D point clouds.
+In contrast to previous work [3] [20] [17], we explicitly take into account information from multiple scales up front by first performing segmentation on multiple scales and performing inference on the fine segmentation scale.
+Feature vectors of the low-level segments are augmented with features computed on the corresponding segments from higher-level segmentations.
+This is different from previous work [3], which uses localized features computed on a single scale only.
 Our approach precludes the need to train an expanding number of classifiers [20] or rely on complex graphical model machinery [17], but allows us to effectively integrate information from multiple scales.